biosimulations/biosimulations-bigg/docs-src/tutorial.rst

 #.
 Converts the Escher flux maps to `Vega <https://vega.github.io/vega/>`_ data visualizations.
 #.
 Exports the metadata to a OMEX metadata-compliant RDF file.
 The list of curators is determined by ``biosimulations_bigg/final/curators.yml``.
 Individuals who contribute should add their name to this document.
 #.
 Packages the model, SED-ML, Escher and Vega flux maps, images, and metadata files into a `COMBINE/OMEX archive <https://combinearchive.org/>`_.
 #.
-Uses `BioSimultors-COBRApy <https://github.com/biosimulators/Biosimulators_COBRApy>`_ to execute the COMBINE/OMEX archive.
+Uses `BioSimulators-COBRApy <https://github.com/biosimulators/Biosimulators_COBRApy>`_ to test the execution the COMBINE/OMEX archive.
 #.
 Checks that the optimal objective value is positive.
 #.
-Submits the COMBINE/OMEX archive to RunBioSimulations.
+Submits the COMBINE/OMEX archive to runBioSimulations.
+#.
+Publishes the run of the archive to BioSimulations.
 #.
 Updates the import status of the model in ``biosimulations_bigg/final/status.yml``